 For your portable product, experts recommend four reasons for developing a capable dashboard:

-These visualization tools ensure an accurate calculation of the modelling and measuring ROI on the product.
+- These visualization tools ensure an accurate calculation of the modeling and measuring ROI on the product.

 Tips for product managers to implement a successful mobile dashboard